prestonharberts/fedora-40-configuration/docs/extensions.md

   - Font size: 11 pt
 - Floating Panel by aylur
   - Copy `floating-panel@aylur` to `~/.local/share/gnome-shell/extensions/`
+- Hide Top Bar by tuxor1337
+  - Sensitivity
+    - Show panel when mouse approaches edge of screen: On
+    - In the above case, also show panel when fullscreen: Off
+  - Keyboard shortcuts
+    - Key that triggers the bar to be shown: `Control-Alt-T`
 - Just Another Search Bar by xelad0m
   - Click the "+" button next to Default search
     - Name: firefox